Skip to Main Content

 You research the relation between socio-economic status (independent variable) and cannabis use (dependent variable) and check if this relation is influenced by education/upbringing (moderator).

-Schematically a representation of moderation could look like this:
+A visual representation of moderation could look like the image below:

 Translation: